At Sterling, we conduct business ethically, with integrity, and transparently with all of our stakeholders.

 A reputation of integrity is one of the most valuable assets a company can possess.
 Sterling’s reputation has been built over many years and is dependent on the integrity and sense of responsibility demonstrated by our employees.
 Sterling is committed to high ethical, moral, professional, and legal standards and is dedicated to operating its business consistent with these high standards of business conduct and ethics.

 Our company-wide commitment to ethical business practices is a result of strong ethical leadership coupled with individual ethical standards of each of our employees.
-Sterling’s Board of Directors adopted the Code of Business Conduct, which applies to all directors, officers and employees of Sterling.
+Sterling’s Board adopted the Code of Business Conduct (the “Code”), which applies to all directors, officers and employees, and all business partners, including owners, joint venture partners, suppliers, subcontractors, and all other parties acting as representatives or agents of Sterling and its subsidiaries.
 The Code sets forth the expected standard of conduct and provides guidance for our legal and ethical responsibilities when acting as a representative of Sterling.
 Every Sterling employee receives training on the Code and is required to certify that they have received, have read, and understand the expectations of the Code.

 The core of our ethics and compliance framework is built around preventive communications, education and training at all levels of the organization.
 Our education and training programs enable employees to identify and deal with ethical problems, which are implicit in their everyday choices and actions.

-Looking ahead for 2020, we will continue to promote and encourage a ‘See Something – Say Something’ culture through increased visibility of the Chief Compliance Officer within our business units.
-We will conduct substantive trainings on anti-bribery and anti-corruption and competition law and continue to strengthen our processes to ensure that all allegations of employee misconduct are reported up through appropriate channels, and are consistently investigated and remediated.
+We continue to promote and encourage a ‘See Something – Say Something’ culture through increased visibility of the Chief Compliance Officer within our business units.
+We continue to conduct substantive trainings and strengthen our processes to ensure that all allegations of employee misconduct are reported up through appropriate channels, and are consistently investigated and remediated.

 Sterling has several other polices that support honesty and integrity in addition to the Code of Business Conduct.
 These polices include, but are not limited to, the Insider Trading Policy, Conflicts of Interest Policy, Anti-Fraud Policy, and a Supplier Code of Conduct, which applies to contractors and agents of Sterling.
 Sterling business unit Employee Handbooks serve as another resource for employees.